 Adding users to security groups to provide file access is an important step in the process and must be done right.
-We should always want to use security groups to provide access to resources and never should we give a single user permissions to anything.
+We should always want to use security groups to provide access to resources and never should we give a single-user permission to anything.
 It doesn’t matter if you need to create a group and populate it with just one user.
 Permissions should always be set using groups and when creating security groups try and make sure you put in a description in each group.
-This is just and extra step but goes a long way in the log run when understanding what groups perform what role.
+This is just an extra step but goes a long way in the log run when understanding what groups perform what role.

 Inventory and asset management is one of those steps that you will often find in the on-boarding and off-boarding processes.
 This ensures that the user has the right gear to perform their role.
 Asset management is critical IS process and capturing this data at these stages ensures that the data is always kept up to date and helps other ITIL service desk processes such as incident management, problem management and change management to name a few.

-Most systems these days and you’ll find most systems that you have implemented on your network whether they be on premise or cloud based will have the option to use LDAP or Single sign on integration.
+Most systems these days and you’ll find most systems that you have implemented on your network whether they be on-premise or cloud-based will have the option to use LDAP or Single sign-on integration.
 My advice is where possible try and use this so if a user changes their password it will change on all systems at the same time.
-This will save you heaps of time if a user starts you do not need to set up accounts on all of your individual systems and when a user leaves it will be as easy as disabling one account rather then numerous accounts.
-Lets face it the less passwords a user has to remember the less likely they are to call the help desk for assistance logging in.
-Take the time and work with your vendors to implement LDAP and single sign on where possible.
+This will save you heaps of time if a user starts you do not need to set up accounts on all of your individual systems and when a user leaves it will be as easy as disabling one account rather than numerous accounts.
+Let’s face it the fewer passwords a user has to remember the less likely they are to call the help desk for assistance logging in.
+Take the time and work with your vendors to implement LDAP and single sign-on where possible.

-When a new user starts, often telephony will need to set up and should be included on your check list for on-boarding users.
+When a new user starts, often telephony will need to set up and should be included on your checklist for onboarding users.
 This will include setting up a desk phone and mobile phone if needed.
-I have seen this step on every on- boarding checklist I have come across but I recommend ensuring that if their are any contact lists that need to be updated or if there are any admin staff that need to be updated of these new numbers then make sure that this is also on your check list.
+I have seen this step on every onboarding checklist I have come across but I recommend ensuring that if there are any contact lists that need to be updated or if there are any admin staff that need to be updated of these new numbers then make sure that this is also on your checklist.

-Lastly as the I.T department will be responsible for the users induction and basic training when they start.
-This can be a simple as going the I.T support process and how to contact the I.T department through to pointing out their map drives, printers that are installed and some of the core business systems that are used.
+Lastly, the I.T department will be responsible for the user’s induction and basic training when they start.
+This can be a simple as going through the I.T support process and how to contact the I.T department through to pointing out their map drives, printers that are installed and some of the core business systems that are used.

 User management can be as easy or as hard as wish to make it.
 Ultimately the way you set up your AD and group policies will help immensely with the management of your users and providing and denying access to resources.
 The implementation of automation can also be helpful if there is often movement in your employee’s roles and titles.
 When a user changes roles you can set up automation so that the security groups will change automatically.
 You can also use group policy for different OUs and automate tasks such as mapping network drives and installing printers according to OU.

 Utilise a password policy and make sure that these are enforced.
-Password policies are getting even more strict and most organisations now use as a minimum – require 8 characters, alphanumeric, a special character, passwords to be change every 3 months and also implement two factor authentication with some of their systems.
+Password policies are getting even more strict and most organisations now use as a minimum – require 8 characters, alphanumeric, a special character, passwords to be changed every 3 months and also implement two-factor authentication with some of their systems.

-When it comes to the users mailbox I would always hide the users mailbox from the address book and work with the users manager and set up whether or not someone will require access to this mailbox or should there be a forward set.
+When it comes to the user’s mailbox I would always hide the user’s mailbox from the address book and work with the user’s manager and set up whether or not someone will require access to this mailbox or should there be a forward set.
 If you are using Office 365 you can select an option to put a legal hold on the mailbox which will essentially preserve the data in the mailbox from that time in case the user decides to go in and start deleting important emails.
 If emails have been deleted then you can also go and restore all hard deleted items from their mailbox through the console.
-Another step you can take follow is to log in and place an out of office on the users mailbox to let everyone know that this user does not belong to the organisation anymore and an alternative contact details.
+Another step you can take follow is to log in and place an out of office on the user’s mailbox to let everyone know that this user does not belong to the organisation anymore and alternative contact details.

 The next step when decommissioning the AD account is to remove the user from all group memberships.
-As a practice I can suggest creating a separate group called inactive users.
-That way when you remove the user from all groups and you get that dreaded message that the user needs to be a member of at least one group, you can keep them within this group instead of the standard domain users groups it defaults too.
+As a practice, I can suggest creating a separate group called inactive users.
+That way when you remove the user from all groups and you get that dreaded message that the user needs to be a member of at least one group, you can keep them within this group instead of the standard domain users groups it defaults to.
 The domain users group can contain some inherited rights that users should not have.
 After you have completed the removal of the group membership, move the user to a different OU called inactive users.